On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

+Finally, note that $f(R^3)=\{b\}$ is a contradiction.
+If $n$ is odd, then $c$ is the Condorcet winner in $f(R^3)$ and thus, Condorcet-consistency requires that $f(R^3)=\{c\}$.
+On the other hand, if $n$ is even, we can exchange the roles of $b$ and $c$ in the derivation of $R^3$ to derive that $f(R^3)=\{c\}$ must also be true.
+This is possible as $c\sim_{R^3} b$ and $x\succ_{R^3} y$ for all $x\in \{b,c\}$, $y\in A\setminus \{b,c\}$.
+Hence, if we exchange the role of $b$ and $c$ in the derivation of the profile $R^3$, we end up with another profile $R^{3'}$ with the same majority relation, but our proof shows that $f(R^{3'})=\{c\}$.
+This is in conflict with $f$ being majoritarian and thus, no majoritarian SCF satisfies both strategyproofness and non-imposition if $m\geq 3$ and $n\geq 3$. \end{proof}

 \begin{remark} All axioms used in \Cref{thm2} are required as the following SCFs show.
 Every constant SCF satisfies support-basedness and strategyproofness, and violates Pareto-optimality and that every voter is a nominator.
-The SCF that chooses the lexicographic smallest Pareto-optimal alternative satisfies Pareto-optimality and support-basedness but violates strategyproofness and that every voter is a nominator.
-For defining an SCF that satisfies Pareto-optimality and strategyproofness but violates support-basedness and that every voter is a nominator, we define a transitive dominance relation by slightly strengthening Pareto-dominance by allowing additionally that an alternative $a$ that is among the most preferred alternatives of $n-1$ voters can dominate another alternative $b$, even if a single voter prefers $b$ strictly to $a$.
-Therefore, we say that an alternative $a$ \emph{dominates} alternative $b$ if $a$ Pareto-dominates $b$ or $n-1$ voters prefer $a$ the most while $s_{ab}(R)\geq 2$ and $s_{ba}(R)\leq 1$.
+The SCF that always chooses a unique Pareto-optimal alternative according to a fixed tie-breaking order satisfies Pareto-optimality and support-basedness but violates strategyproofness and that every voter is a nominator.
+An SCF that satisfies Pareto-optimality and strategyproofness but violates support-basedness and that every voter is a nominator can be found as follows.
+We define a transitive dominance relation by slightly strengthening Pareto-dominance.
+Therefore, we additionally allow that an alternative~$a$ that is among the most preferred alternatives of $n-1$ voters can dominate another alternative $b$, even if a single voter strictly prefers $b$ to $a$.
+More formally, we say that an alternative~$a$ \emph{dominates} alternative $b$ if $a$ Pareto-dominates $b$ or $n-1$ voters prefer $a$ the most while $s_{ab}(R)\geq 2$ and $s_{ba}(R)\leq 1$.
 It should be stressed that it is not required that $a$ is uniquely top-ranked by $n-1$ voters, but only that it is among their best alternatives.
-The SCF $f^*$ that chooses all maximal elements with respect to this dominance relation satisfies all required properties (see the appendix for more details).
+The SCF $f^*$ that chooses all maximal elements with respect to this dominance relation satisfies all required properties (see \Cref{prop:f*} in the appendix for more details).
 Also the bound on $m$ is tight as the majority rule satisfies all axioms if $m=2$ but no voter is a nominator for this SCF. \end{remark}

-\begin{remark} \citet[][Th.~5.4]{BSS19a} have shown that there is no pairwise, Pareto-optimal and strategyproof SCF if $m\geq 3$ and $n\geq 3$.
-This result immediately follows from \Cref{thm2} by observing that strategyproofness, pairwiseness, and Pareto-optimality rule out that every voter is a nominator.
-For this, it suffices to find a preference profile in which $a$ Pareto-dominates $b$ and another profile with the same majority margins where $b$ is uniquely top-ranked by a voter. \end{remark}